Alec12/AdTech-Second-Price-Auction-Model-Baseline/README.md

 ## **Overview**
 This project focuses on implementing a competitive bidding algorithm for a second-price auction used in online advertising **from scratch**.
 The auction design incentivizes truthful bidding by charging the winning bidder the second-highest bid.
 The challenge involved creating a `Bidder` class that efficiently balances exploration (learning user behavior) and exploitation (maximizing payoffs) in a competitive landscape.

-Note: This project models a simplified version of second-price auctions, emphasizing strategic algorithm design without the use of machine learning techniques, offering a foundation for deeper exploration of auction dynamics.
+Note: This project models a simplified version of second-price auctions, emphasizing strategic algorithm design _without the use of machine learning techniques_, offering a foundation for deeper exploration of auction dynamics.

 ## **Auction Structure**
 The auction consists of multiple rounds involving a set of users and bidders: